Where enterprise AI stops

 Every agent-proposed change and human decision is written to audit_log — who approved, what changed, and when.
 Built-in compliance.

-Four decisions that defined the architecture
+Five decisions that defined the architecture

 Every project involves trade-offs that aren't visible in the code.
 These are the ones that shaped TX-1.